-24- 24-11 Drive Bypass Delay Time Range: Function: 0 s [0 - 600 s] Programmable in 1 s increments.
-Once the Bypass Function is activated in accordance with the setting in 24-10 Drive Bypass Function, the Bypass Delay Timer begins to operate.
-If the Adjustable frequency drive has been set for a number of restart attempts, the timer will continue to run while the Adjustable frequency drive tries to restart.
-If the motor restarts within the time period of the Bypass Delay Timer, then the timer is reset.
-Should the motor fail to restart at the end of the Bypass Delay Time, the Drive Bypass relay will be activated, which will have been programmed for Bypass in 5-40 Function Relay.
+24- 24-11 Drive Bypass Delay Time Ran ige: Function: 0 s [0 - 600 s] Programmable in 1 s increments.
+Once the bypass function is activated in accordance with the setting in 24-10 Drive Bypass Function, the bypass delay timer begins to operate.
+If the adjustable frequency drive has been set for a number of restart attempts, the timer will continue to run while the adjustable frequency drive tries to restart.
+If the motor restarts within the time period of the bypass delay timer, then the timer is reset.
+If the motor fails to restart at the end of the bypass delay time, the drive bypass relay will be activated, which will have been programmed for Bypass in 5-40 Function Relay.
 If a [Relay Delay] has also been programmed in 5-41 On Delay, Relay, [Relay] or 5-42 Off Delay, Relay, [Relay], then this time must also elapse before the relay action is performed.
-Where no restart attempts are programmed, the timer will run for the delay period set in this parameter and will then activate the Drive Bypass relay, which will have been programmed for Bypass in 5-40 Function Relay, Function Relay.
-If a Relay Delay has also been programmed in 5-41 On Delay, Relay, On Delay, Relay or 5-42 Off Delay, Relay, [Relay], then this time must also elapse before the relay action is performed.
+Where no restart attempts are programmed, the timer will run for the delay period set in this parameter and will then activate the drive bypass relay, which will have been programmed for Bypass in 5-40 Function Relay, Function Relay.
+If a relay delay has also been programmed in 5-41 On Delay, Relay, On Delay, Relay or 5-42 Off Delay, Relay, [Relay], then this time must also elapse before the relay action is performed.